Ruiyun/tools.timer/README.md

 Quick tutorial
 ==============

-You can simply start a period task with every 5 seconds immediately like this:
+You can simply start a period task in every 5 seconds immediately like this:

 ```clojure
 (use 'ruiyun.tools.timer)